 As a practitioner, her clients appreciate her responsiveness and her interpersonal skills.
 Julia is known for her communication skills, her ability to synthesize complex situations down into key, actionable tasks, and above all, her ability to listen, a capability often in short supply among litigators.

 Julia’s experience has emphasized the day-to-day, foundational work that is the framework of effective litigation.
 In this role, Julia has worked particularly closely with expert witnesses, helping them prepare reports, getting them up to speed on key information, and preparing them for depositions and testimony.
 She is also experienced in dispositive motion practice.
 Julia has been instrumental in a successful trial and in settlement conferences.

 Julia also has significant experience in trademark-related matters.
 Her role encompasses counseling clients on trademark-related strategy and planning, and their pursuit and protection of trademarks and logos.

-Ms. Kropp maintains an active pro bono practice, where most recently she secured a settlement for a client in probate litigation and is litigating under the Federal Tort Claims Act.
-Prior to joining Farella, Ms. Kropp served as a clerk for Magistrate Judge Evelyn Furse in the District Court for Utah.
-She also served as a legal intern for the Electric Power Research Institute (EPRI).
+She maintains an active pro bono practice, where most recently she secured a settlement for a client litigating under the Federal Tort Claims Act, and she previously assisted a client settle a matter in probate litigation.
+She also previously served as a legal intern for the Electric Power Research Institute (EPRI).